 So what does this mean?
 It means that if Tesla’s request is granted, it would effectively bar the media and the public from seeing the company’s response to a whole lot of information that NHTSA has requested regarding its probe into Autopilot and possible defects.
-NHTSA wants to know why Tesla did not issue a recall for Autopilot after it became obvious that the driver assist system had problems detecting parked emergency vehicles.
+NHTSA wants to know why Tesla did not recall Autopilot after it became obvious that the driver-assist system had problems detecting parked emergency vehicles.

 The agency is also asking the automaker for more information about the growing public beta test of its incomplete Full Self-Driving software, the recently launched “Safety Score” evaluation process for entering the program, and the nondisclosure agreements Tesla was making participants sign.

 The request for confidentiality comes as scrutiny intensifies into Tesla and its willingness to roll out unfinished software updates to customers.
-There have been at least a dozen instances where Tesla vehicles with Autopilot engaged have crashed into parked emergency vehicles.
+At least a dozen instances have occurred where Tesla vehicles with Autopilot engaged have crashed into parked emergency vehicles.
 While Tesla shipped a software update to its cars meant to fix the problem in September, NHTSA wants to know why Tesla did not go through the formal recall with its update.

 The Trouble with Secrecy

-But, when important product information is shrouded in secrecy, consumers are not able to protect themselves from these dangerous or defective products.
-We hope the information about Tesla’s Autopilot issues are out for everyone to see.
-Several people have died and many others have suffered injuries in collisions involving Autopilot.
-We as consumers deserve to know the truth.
+But, when important product information is shrouded in secrecy, consumers cannot protect themselves from these dangerous or defective products.
+We hope the information about Tesla’s Autopilot issues is out for everyone to see.
+Several people have died, and many others have suffered injuries in Autopilot collisions.
+We as consumers, deserve to know the truth.